-Trinidad and Tobago has a few waves to offer and but only one that is deemed world-class, and that is Mount Irvine on Tobago.
+Trinidad and Tobago have quite a lot to offer the Caribbean surfing scene but only one location that is deemed world-class: Mount Irvine on Tobago.
 It is a mind-blowing right-hander but it is very fickle and does not break very often.

 Trinidad has a few waves to speak of, but nothing amazing.
 If you are a beginner though, they are probably just right.
 The break to head to is Salybia, near Toco on the north-east coast.
 This is a reef break and is the most consistent wave in Trinidad.
 There are a few other waves too, Matelot, Grande Riviere, and Outer Island off Saline Bay also provide decent surf.
 There are a couple of surf schools available, one of which is mobile, and they are easy to find online.

 There are still a lot of waves to be discovered in the Caribbean.
 With 7000 individual islands with the structure to create waves, anything could be found.
 If you are someone of that nature, a sailing trip around the outer island would be a great adventure to discover some untouched and un-surfed waves.
 In fact, if you plan on doing it, let me know.